Lucide/Notes/c++/1-The Basics.md

 ### Pointers
 In older code, `0` or `NULL` is typically used instead of `nullptr`.
 However, using `nullptr` eliminates potential confusion between integers (such as `0` or `NULL`) and pointers (such as `nullptr`).\
 There is no "null reference".
 A reference must refer to a valid object (and implementations assume that it does).
-There are obscure and clever ways to violate that rule; don’t do that.
+There are obscure and clever ways to violate that rule; don't do that.

 ### Initialization
 Initialization differs from assignment.
 In general, for an assignment to work correctly, the assigned-to object must have a value.
 On the other hand, the task of initialization is to make an uninitialized piece of memory into a valid object.\
 The distinction between initialization and assignment is also crucial to many user-defined types, such as `string` and `vector`, where an assigned-to object owns a resource that needs to eventually be released.